camunda/camunda-docs/docs/guides/getting-started/connect-to-your-cluster.md

 zbctl status
 ```

-As a result you will get a similar result:
+As a result you will get a similar response:

 ```bash
 Cluster size: 1